To All the Guys I Killed Before sneek peek

 This was never the plan.
 When I bought this duplex four years ago, I was going to play the role of a picky-as-fuck duplex owner who occasionally showed the vacant half to a possible tenant while keeping the space empty as a privacy buffer.
 Then Rue showed up to tour the place last spring, smiled at me once, and I was a goner.
 Offered her a three-year lease on the spot.

-To this day, I’m not sure if it’s a blessing or a curse that I was in my counselor cosplay the day we met.
+To this day, I’m not sure if it’s a blessing or a curse that I was in my psychologist cosplay the day we met.
 The positives of putting on glasses and a sweater every time we interact outweigh the negatives, for sure.
-My goody-goody alter-ego keeps her at the appropriate distance.
-A smart, gorgeous, normal woman like Rue would empty an entire can of mace into my eyes and run screaming if she caught even a glimpse of what makes Dr. Mohr’s rose bushes so healthy.
+My goody-goody alter ego keeps her at the appropriate distance.
+A smart, gorgeous, normal woman like Rue would empty an entire can of Mace into my eyes and run screaming if she caught even a glimpse of what makes Dr. Mohr’s rose bushes so healthy.
 Any brief fantasies I have of taking off the sweater to find out if Rue could embrace all of me are exactly that: brief and fantastical.
 And that’s good.
-I’m not equipped to be in charge of another person’s wellbeing.
+I’m not equipped to be in charge of another person’s well-being.

 Woman-repelling counselor cosplay it is.